In fact, it’s never been easier for anyone to sell their images to the world as it is in this digital age.

 You can expect to fetch a higher price from prints than you would from selling stock shots.
 But make sure you take into account your production costs.

 You don’t have to stop at selling prints either.
-Puzzles, calendars or even mouse mats and other novelty products can give you a small additional revenue.
+Puzzles, calendars, or even mouse pads and other novelty products can give you a small additional revenue.
 They can also serve as promotion for you and your travel photography business.

 Sell Your Travel Photography Stories

-More and more clients are looking for content to provide their customers with.
-A great way to make money from your travel photos is to try and create and sell content.
+More and more clients are looking to provide their customers with content.
+A great way to make money from your travel photos is to create and sell content.

-This could be videos of your photos highlighting destinations.
-Or if you are a good writer you can try to provide a complete package of an article and photographs to magazines and newspapers.
+This could be video of your photos highlighting destinations.
+Or if you are a good writer, you can try to provide a complete package of an article and photographs to magazines and newspapers.

 Cast your net far and wide as it’s not only travel magazines and newspapers who need content.
-Tour operators, travel companies, airlines and or even your local magazine might all be willing to pay a fee for good content.
+Tour operators, travel companies, airlines, and even your local magazine might be willing to pay a fee for good content.